PlatinumPlat/To-Do-List-v3/README.md

 2. CSS to beautify the content
 3. Javascript for quizzes/daily practice functionalities

-# ▶ How to Play
+# ▶ Try it out!
 Simply visit this website: [https://platinumplat.github.io/Mental-Math-Tricks/index.html](https://platinumplat.github.io/Mental-Math-Tricks/index.html).
 You should see this:
 ![image](https://cloud-1k2jna9cs-hack-club-bot.vercel.app/0image.png)

 # 🗯 Acknowledgements
-This project was inspired by Arthur Benjamin's Secrets of Mental Math.
+This project was submitted to Hack Club's High Seas.